spraphul/Jalpc/_posts/2017-10-06-3-Years-in-Kanpur.md

 Hey guys, Its Praphul.
 Are you a Kanpurite?
 If Yes, I wanted you to catch the page.
 I remained a student of class XI and XII from
 C.B.S.E board in Kanpur.
-I also prepared there for IIT JEE in Kakadeo and.
+I also prepared there for IIT JEE in Kakadeo.
 Those three years gave me a collection of some precious memories.
 The memories which perhaps can never be regained.
 The friends, the teachers, the hostels and the city(What a life it was!).
 Here, I found what life really means.
 I learnt here to live practically and in true words I am not gonna let them fly away from my life.